Fig Tree Pocket

 Fig Tree Pocket is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Fig Tree Pocket, as per the latest Census evaluation, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 95.2% houses and 4.7% other dwellings.
+Fig Tree Pocket's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 95.2% houses and 4.7% other dwellings.
 Home ownership in Fig Tree Pocket stood at 42.2%, with mortgaged dwellings at 44.2% and rented ones at 13.6%.
-The median monthly mortgage repayment was $3,033, surpassing Brisbane metro's average of $2,311.
-Meanwhile, the median weekly rent in Fig Tree Pocket was $590, compared to Brisbane metro's $500.
-Nationally, Fig Tree Pocket's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+The median monthly mortgage repayment was $3,033, higher than Brisbane metro's average of $2,311.
+The median weekly rent in Fig Tree Pocket was $590, compared to Brisbane metro's $500.
+Nationally, Fig Tree Pocket's mortgage repayments were significantly higher at $3,033 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing